Roll over images to zoom in

 Drug & Food Interactions

-Drug Interactions: If your pet is on any of the following medications you should use mirtazapine with caution:
+Drug Interactions: If your pet is on any of the following medications you should use trilostane with caution:

-Mirtazapine Compounded Oral Liquid should be stored at room temperatures from 68° - 77°F and away from light, moisture, heat, or humidity.
+Trilostane compounded in cod liver oil should be stored at room temperatures from 68° - 77°F with the cap tightly closed, and away from light, moisture, heat, or humidity.

 What if I miss giving my pet a dose?
 If you miss a dose, give the next dose as soon as possible.
 If it is almost time for the following dose, then continue with the next scheduled one and skip the missed dose.
 Do not give a double dose to catch up or make up for a missed dose.

-How long does it take for mirtazapine to work?
+How long does it take for trilostane to work?

-What are the side effects of mirtazapine in dogs?
+What are the side effects of trilostane in dogs?

 What if my pet overdoses?

-If you know or suspect that your pet experienced an overdose, call veterinary services immediately.
-Signs of an overdose can include panting, vomiting, tremors, vocalization and increased heart rate.
+If you know or suspect that your pet experienced an overdose, call veterinary services immediately or a 24-hour poison consultation center should be contacted.
+Signs of an overdose can include panting, vomiting, tremors, vocalization, and increased heart rate.

 What is compounding?